-The Commission on Government Forecasting and Accountability (CGFA), a not-for-profit bipartisan, joint legislative research commission, that provides the Illinois General Assembly with information relevant to the Illinois economy, taxes and other sources of revenue and debt obligations of the State.
+The Commission on Government Forecasting and Accountability, a bipartisan, joint legislative commission, provides the General Assembly with information relevant to the Illinois economy, taxes and other sources of revenue and debt obligations of the State.
 The Commission's specific responsibilities include:

-- 1) Preparation of annual revenue estimates with periodic updates; - 2) Analysis of the fiscal impact of revenue bills; - 3) Preparation of State debt impact notes on legislation which would appropriate bond funds or increase bond authorization: - 4) Periodic assessment of capital facility plans; - 5) Annual estimates of public pension funding requirements and preparation of pension impact notes; - Annual estimates of the liabilities of the State's group health insurance program and approval of contract renewals promulgated by the Department of Central Management Services; - 7) Administration of the State Facility Closure Act.
+- 1) Preparation of annual revenue estimates with periodic updates; - 2) Analysis of the fiscal impact of revenue bills; - 3) Preparation of State debt impact notes on legislation which would appropriate bond funds or increase bond authorization; - 4) Periodic assessment of capital facility plans; - 5) Annual estimates of public pension funding requirements and preparation of pension impact notes; - Annual estimates of the liabilities of the State's group health insurance program and approval of contract renewals promulgated by the Department of Central Management Services; - 7) Administration of the State Facility Closure Act.

-The Commission also has a mandate to report to the General Assembly "... on economic trends in relation to long-range planning and budgeting; and to study and make such recommendations as it deems appropriate on local and regional economic and fiscal policies and on federal fiscal policy as it may affect Illinois...."
-This results in several reports on various economic issues throughout the year.
+The Commission also has a mandate to report to the General Assembly "... on economic trends in relation to long-range planning and budgeting; and to study and make such recommendations as it deems appropriate on local and regional economic and fiscal policies and on federal fiscal policy as it may affect Illinois. ... " This results in several reports on various economic issues throughout the year.

-The Commission publishes research reports each year, a sample of which are listed below.
+The Commission publishes several reports each year.
 In addition to a "Monthly Briefing", the Commission publishes the "Revenue Estimate and Economic Outlook" which describes and projects economic conditions and their impact on State revenues.
 The "Legislative Capital Plan Analysis" examines the State's capital appropriations plan and debt position.
 "The Financial Conditions of the Illinois Public Retirement Systems" provides an overview of the funding condition of the State's retirement systems.
 Also published are an Annual Fiscal Year "Budget Summary"; "Report on the Liabilities of the State Employees' Group Insurance Program"; and "Report of the Cost and Savings of the State Employees' Early Retirement Incentive Program".
-The Commission also publishes each year special topic reports that have or could have an impact on the economic well being of Illinois.
-For a listing of all reports published, visit the Commission's website.
+The Commission also publishes each year special topic reports that have or could have an impact on the economic well-being of Illinois.
+All reports are available on the Commission's website: http://cgfa.ilga.gov

-These reports are available from:

-Commission on Government Forecasting and Accountability 703 Stratton Office Building Springfield, Illinois 62706 (217) 782-5320 (217) 782-3513 (FAX)
+These reports are available from: Commission on Government Forecasting and Accountability 802 Stratton Office Building Springfield, Illinois 62706 (217) 782-5320 (217) 782-3513 (FAX)